Back to blog

 Arrival

 We ship your DutchGrown saffron crocuses at the perfect planting time which is September.
 Best is to plant them as soon as they arrive.
 If you can’t plant them immediately, it’s important to store them correctly: unpack them right away and put them in a dry place with plenty of air circulation, where the temperature is between 40 and 70 degrees Fahrenheit.
-Make sure to have them planted before mid October.
+Make sure to have them planted before early October.

 Garden & Container Planting